-The Security panel is the main place in DevTools for inspecting the security of a page.
+Use the Security panel to inspect the security of a page.

 Non-secure main origins

-When the main origin of a page is not secure, the Security Overview says This page is not secure.
+When the main origin of a page isn't secure, the Security Overview says This page is not secure.

 This problem occurs when the URL that you visited was requested over HTTP.
 To make it secure you need to request it over HTTPS.
 For example, if you look at the URL in your address bar, it probably looks similar to